 Features included in preview might not be complete and could undergo changes before becoming available in the public release.
 They're provided for evaluation and exploration purposes only.
 The preview features aren't supported in Office 365 Government Community Cloud (GCC).

-Public Preview for Microsoft Teams provides early access to unreleased features in Teams.
+Public preview for Microsoft Teams provides early access to unreleased features in Teams.
 Previews allow you to explore and test upcoming features.
-We also welcome feedback on any feature in public previews.
-Public preview is enabled per Team user, so you don't need to worry about affecting your entire organization.
+We also welcome feedback on any feature in public preview.
+The public preview feature is enabled per Team user, so you don't need to worry about this feature affecting your entire organization.

 Set the Update policy